Updated April 13

-Then the senator found out that three people that had attended an event with him in Kentucky on March 7, had tested positive for coronavirus.
-Rand had not had direct contact with them, but since he has a compromised lung -the result of an altercation with a neighbor-, he decided to get tested.
+Then the senator found out that three people that had attended an event with him in Kentucky on March 7 had tested positive for coronavirus.
+Rand had not had direct contact with them.
+But since he has a compromised lung -the result of an altercation with a neighbour-, he decided to get tested.

 Rand Paul’s coronavirus diagnosis is not met warmly

 But the announcement of his test result was not greeted with the usual ‘get well’ wishes.
 The 57-year-old senator, instead, came under heavy fire and on many fronts.

 1. Many wanted to know why he, who is a physician, had not self-isolated while waiting for his results like the guidelines recommended.
 At least other 29 asymptomatic Congressmen -like fellow Republicans Ted Cruz, Paul Gosar, and Matt Gaetz-, had also thought they could have been exposed during the first days of March, and they had self-isolated immediately.
 Even super-busy heads of states like Canadian Justin Trudeau and Germany’s Angela Merkel self-isolated after being with people that tested positive for corona.